Endiuss/SoftbinatorZafran/SoftbinatorZafran/README.md

 2. **Instances must be present during every flush**
 3. **CrowdStrike AID is the sole join key between assets and vulnerabilities**

-Breaking any of these invariants will result in partial ingestion or dropped findings.

 ---